ChaoticHackingNetwork/hArch/README.md

 # Harch {Hackers Arch} - A quick(depending on Internet Speed), simplistic Arch box with a small portion of powerful hacking tools, a badass lightwieght hacker OS!

-Updates 10/23/2020:
+Updates 10/27/2020:

-Fixed BIOS/UEFI bug, it now properly identifies system
+~~Fix BIOS/UEFI bug~~
+UEFI grub-install is taking longer than usual, working on solution

 Harch = A 'really' basic script install for Arch Linux BIOS/UEFI systems To install, boot into Arch live ISO and: